Lawrensu/Jon-Database-Management/README.md

    npm run monitoring:enable  # Attaches audit triggers

    # OR use combined command (better to do manually to get used to it):
+   # Can refer to down below for the commands
    npm run schema:full

    # Expected output after schema:create: